ilikui/NotesBook/content/Archive/authoring content.md

 ## Syncing your Content

 When your Quartz is at a point you're happy with, you can save your changes to GitHub.
-First, make sure you've [[setting up your GitHub repository|already setup your GitHub repository]] and then do `npx quartz sync`.
+First, make sure you've [[Archive/setting up your GitHub repository|already setup your GitHub repository]] and then do `npx quartz sync`.

 ## Customization